nzherald/crashes-2018/README.md

 This code has been made public pretty much as is once the article has been published.

-We (the _New Zealand Herald_ data journalism team) are trying out the apporach of just releasing data, analysis, and source code once an article is published - rather than planning to tidy up the code and then releasing it.
+We (the _New Zealand Herald_ data journalism team) are trying out the approach of just releasing data, analysis, and source code once an article is published - rather than planning to tidy up the code and then releasing it.
 Hopefully this is helpful and makes our reporting more transparent.
 If you would like something to be better documented